Diabol/delivery-pipeline-plugin/README.md

 Contributed by [Diabol AB](http://www.diabol.se)

-How to contribute
----
-Read GitHub's general contribution guidelines: https://guides.github.com/activities/contributing-to-open-source/#contributing

-It basically comes down to the following guidelines:
- 1. If applicable, create a [Jira issue](https://issues.jenkins-ci.org/issues/?jql=project+%3D+JENKINS+AND+component+%3D+delivery-pipeline-plugin)
-    + Make sure a similar issue doesn't already exist
- 2. Fork the repo
- 3. Contribute and have fun!
- 4. Add as much unit testing as possible to any new code changes
-    + This will make the code much more easy to maintain and to understand its intent
- 5. Make sure your code is well formatted and aligns with the projects code style conventions
- 6. Make sure to prefix the commit message with the associated Jira issue number together with a descriptive commit message
- 7. If you have multiple commits, please make sure to squash them before creating a pull request
-    + It's hard to follow contributions when they are scattered across several commits
- 8. Create a pull request to get feedback from the maintainers
-    + Add a link to the pull request to the associated Jira issue

 Requirements
 ---
 Delivery Pipeline plugin 1.0.0 and later requires Java 7 and Jenkins core 1.642.3 or later.